About True AIM

 True AIM is the Iowa Department of Education’s resource for educational stakeholders to learn about accessible learning materials and the impact AIM can have for students with print disabilities.

 True AIM takes into consideration changes and amendments to thinking about AIM that have occurred since the 2006 regulations to implement IDEA 2004.
 In the past ten years, there has been an evolution in knowledge and perception of who can benefit from accessibility in our country and in our schools.
 There has been an explosion in technology that provides more flexibility and features that bring accessibility options to students that were beyond the scope of our thought ten years ago.
-While the Iowa Code reference remains AIM, nationally, this term has been reconfigured to Accessible Educational Materials (AEM) (Insert link to OSEP info in Legal Requirements section on expanding AIM to AEM) which refers to print- and technology-based learning materials.
+While the Iowa Code reference remains AIM, nationally, this term has been reconfigured to Accessible Educational Materials (AEM), which refers to print- and technology-based learning materials.
 AIM will be used throughout this site and will refer to print- and technology-based learning materials used as general education curriculum by Iowa students.

 Who is Responsible for AIM in the Schools?